hienvuvg/RNN-Air-Quality-Forecast/README.md

 The original code was taken from this website: https://machinelearningmastery.com/how-to-develop-lstm-models-for-multi-step-time-series-forecasting-of-household-power-consumption/

-Because of size restriction of github.
-I only upload the sampled data for running this example.
+Because of the size restriction for a single file in github, I only upload the sampled data for running this example.

 The data is sampled and currently includes information about PM2.5, CO2, humility and temperature.
 Detail information can be found in the pdf file.